Statutory Information (Info for Ofsted)

 - your approach to the curriculum

-- how parents or other members of the public can find out more about the curriculum your school is following
+- how parents or other members of the public can find out more about the curriculum your school

 - Behaviour policy details can be viewed or downloaded from our School Policies page.